defndaines/dal/README.md

 ```

 This is a more performant version of `add` when there are few arguments, since
-it doesn't create new tables.
+it doesn’t create new tables.
 ```
 function add(...)
 	local s = 0